antonino-barbera/seanbi/index.md

 According to our graph, almost 40 % of the total citations were made within 5 years since the grant, and 80 % after 13 years.

+With this work we first analysed almost 3 million patents granted in US from 1963 to 1999, their citations from 1975 to 1999 and then tried to answer questions relating to their impacts.

+From patent and citation analysis, we have reached following conclusions:
+1. Number of patents increasing exponentially
+2. Japan, Germany and some European country’s companies own high number of US patents
+3. Computer Science and Medical fields has grown significantly
+4. Most of the citations are made 5 years after the grant etc.

+For the final part, since patents can have both economical and academical impact, we studied both impacts and their relationship.
+The academic impact can be measured by number of citations each patents received, but we couldn’t measure economical one with NBER data only.
+Thus we have scrapped Fortune 500 rankings from 1963 to 1999, and used each company’s economical characteristics.
+Once, we defined a way to evaluate impact, we have analysed correlation between each given features of patent.
+We observed some interesting relations, but our result implies our given features are not enough for building prediction model.
+However, there is positive relationship between academic and economic impacts.